pongasoft/emscripten-glfw/docs/Usage.md

    kClipboardString.wait_for(std::chrono::seconds(0)) == std::future_status::ready)
 {
   // since the internal clipboard is updated with the external value, you can simply
-  // call glfwGetClipboardString which will contain:
+  // call glfwGetClipboardString, which will contain:
   // - the value of the external clipboard if the call succeeded
   // - the value of the internal clipboard if it failed